 Matriarchies are the subject of Modern Matriarchal Studies, which investigates and presents matriarchal societies found all over the world.
 These investigations focus not only on the past, but also pay attention to still existing societies with matriarchal patterns in Asia, Africa, the Americas, and the Pacific area.
 Contrary to common belief, none of these is a mere reversal of patriarchy.
 Rather, they are all gender-egalitarian societies, and many of them are fully egalitarian.
 This means they have no hierarchies, classes nor domination of one gender by the other.

-Unfortunately, their research didn’t have a really scientific foundation because of the lack of a clear definition of this type of society, and because of a lot of patriarchally biased presuppositions which distorted their findings.
-This situation continued.
-Up until recently, research in the field of matriarchy – often covered under false headlines – has lacked scientific defining and an elaborated methodology, in spite of the existence of several competent studies and extensive data collection.
+The traditional research on matriarchy didn’t have a really scientific foundation because of the lack of a clear definition of this type of society, and because of a lot of patriarchally biased presuppositions which distorted its findings.
 This absence of scientific rigor opens up the door to the emotional and ideological, i.e. sexist and racist entanglements that have been a burden for this socio-cultural science from the very beginning.
 Patriarchy itself has not been critically considered in the treatment of this subject, while stereotypical views of women – and a neurotic fear of women’s alleged power – has often confused the issues.

-Over the past few decades matriarchal studies have been undergirded with a scientific foundation, developed by Heide Goettner-Abendroth and other scholars, thus making way for Modern Matriarchal Studies.
+Over the past few decades matriarchal studies have been undergirded with a scientific foundation, developed by Heide Goettner-Abendroth, thus making way for Modern Matriarchal Studies.

 This enterprise differs in several ways from the previous matriarchal studies: